Matthew-Mosior/fasta-region-inspector/README.md

       - [grabFastaSequence](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD/blob/master/src/fri.hs#L508)
       - [smallGrabFastaSequence](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD/blob/master/src/fri.hs#L514)
   - Previously, the [old version](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD) consumed memory in such a way that (using a concatenated amalgamation of all GRCh38 homo_sapiens genome assembly chromosome-level fastas) during a typical run that you would be required to have access to and run the software with at least 30+ GB of memory.
+  - This same run now only requires about as much memory as the size of the FASTA file plus 1/2.
 - A new, YAML input file format.
   - The new [YAML](https://yaml.org/) input file format replaces the [custom command-line argument string](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD/blob/master/src/fri.hs#L840) required to run the [old version](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD) with a new simple key-value format:
     - ```